Louise Ho

-Louise Ho Pui-shan CMSM (何珮珊, born 31 December 1967) is a Hong Kong civil servant and principal official, currently serving as Commissioner of Customs and Excise, the first woman to hold that post.
+Louise Ho Pui-shan CMSM (何珮珊, born 31 December 1967) is a Hong Kong retired civil servant and principal official who served as Commissioner of Customs and Excise from 2021 to 2024, the first woman to hold that post.

 Early years

 Ho was born on 31 December 1967, and studied in Ying Wa Girls' School, before graduating from the University of Hong Kong with Master of Public Administration.